-We reviewed a listing of contracts and change orders during the fiscal year ended June 30, 2023 and selected a sample to ensure that change orders were properly approved and in accordance with District policies.
+We reviewed a listing of contracts and change orders during the fiscal year ended June 30, 2024 and selected a sample to ensure that change orders were properly approved and in accordance with District policies.
 Additionally, cumulative change orders for any given contract were reviewed to ensure that total change orders did not exceed ten percent of the total original contract.

-We reviewed a total of two (2) change orders for the Measure N projects and verified that the total of the change orders did not exceed ten percent of the total contract.
-All change orders were properly reviewed and approved by management and the governing board in accordance with District policy.
+We reviewed a representative sample of three (3) change orders for the Measure N projects and verified that the total of the change orders did not exceed ten percent of the total contract.
+All change orders in our sample were properly reviewed and approved by management and the governing board in accordance with District policy.